microsoft/BotBuilder-Samples/README.md

 ## Reporting Security Issues
 Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) at [secure@microsoft.com](mailto:secure@microsoft.com).
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Further information, including the [MSRC PGP](https://technet.microsoft.com/en-us/security/dn606155) key, can be found in the [Security TechCenter](https://technet.microsoft.com/en-us/security/default).

-## License

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-Licensed under the [MIT](/LICENSE.md) License.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.